Monday, May 30, 2016

 Review

 Almost all of the players from the previous Marvel movies have returned for their roles.
-Even new actors were added, especially for this film.
+However, even new actors were added, especially for this film.
 The best of these roles would be Tom Holland for his recent interpretation of Spider-Man, who has only shown up in the mid-half of the feature and could be a better version of the character than the role portrayed by Andrew Garfield or Tobey Maguire.

 Frankly, CIVIL WAR feels more like an Avengers movie than a standalone film compared to the last two Captain America hits.
 It is a spontaneous, thrilling superhero epic that everyone will enjoy and watch multiple times in either format.
 Please don't miss out on this film before you regret it!